 But that's the intended behaviour.
 If you enter an empty string, you get an empty string in the database - if you want a null value enter the string representation for NULL (which is configurable in options and

 NULL by default).

-#7 Updated by Regis Haubourg almost 8 years ago
+#7 Updated by Regis Haubourg about 8 years ago

 OK, got it better.
 It tried to type 'NULL', but I couldn't make it saved correctly in Postgis.
 I'm not able to reproduce again.. so it might be related to something else when commiting.
 I'll test furthermore.
 You can close the issue and sorry for the noise.